Meituan: Food delivery

-On Demand Services
+On demand services

-Meituan is in the on demand retail service industry with its organization and logistics, as well as its supply and delivery chain infrastructure network to enable a guaranteed delivery system.
+Meituan is in the on-demand retail service industry with its organization and logistics, as well as its supply and delivery chain infrastructure network to enable a guaranteed delivery system.
 This network consists of 2,800 counties and cities in China, and more than 1 million daily active delivery drivers and 5.27 million delivery drivers earning on Meituan in 2021.
 Within their on demand services, Meituan has several programs that provide different services, ranging from instant delivery to next day delivery, depending on the tier of city.

 Meituan Instashopping Service - This provides small and medium-sized businesses the ability to digitize and offer its products through instant delivery and/or next day delivery.
 Order volume has increased by 40% year over year, active merchants are increasing by 30% year over year, partnering with over 400 brands and offering services in over 200 cities in China.
 Consumers can order flowers, medicine, and various items from local supermarkets and convenience stores.
 This is offered in up to tier three cities.

 Meituan Grocery (“美團買菜”) - Now upgraded to Xiaoxiang Supermarket (“小象超市”), which marks the official transition from grocery to online supermarket in 2023, where users can get instant/fresh products such as fresh produce and pharmaceuticals/medicine though instant delivery.
 The supply chain for Meituan grocery operates in Tier 1 cities.

 Meituan Select (“美團優選”) - Provides next day delivery for non-immediate demand products such as appliances, apparel, necessities, operating in lower-tier markets.
 Launched in 2020 in China during the COVID-19 pandemic, the online platform uses a bulk purchasing model grouping orders and enabling cost savings for customers.
 By the beginning of 2021, Meituan Select covered more than 20 provinces using Meituan's well-established logistics network to optimize delivery and efficiency.
 Meituan-Select worked as an "next-day supermarket," delivering products to designated pick-up spots, such as local shops, where customers could collect their orders.

 The platform's commercialization model, offering discounts, and bulk purchasing allowed it to generate significant GMV, placing the company ahead of its competitors such as Duo Duo Grocery (Pinduoduo), and Taocaicai (Alibaba).
 However, the company faced many different obstacles like government regulations, aggressive competitions, and financial losses.
 Regulation from the government in 2021 made Meituan pay fines for predatory pricing and false advertising.

 In response to these challenges, Meituan reorganized its operations and adopted cost-cutting strategies.
 That made Meituan shift its strategy to improving supply chain efficiency and profitability by achieving positive margins by 2023.